Milford Sound (village)

-Milford Sound (Piopiotahi) is a small village located deep within Fiordland National Park in the Southland region of New Zealand.
+Milford Sound (Piopiotahi) is a small village located deep within Fiordland National Park in the Southland Region of New Zealand.
 It is located at the head of the fiord also called Milford Sound.
 The village and fiord are one of the most visited places in New Zealand, receiving about one million day visitors per year.

 History

 Māori were mostly mobile and there is no evidence of permanent settlement in this location.

 The first European person to live at Milford Sound was the explorer and former soldier Donald Sutherland (1843 or 1844 – 1919), who arrived on 3 December 1877 and lived there for the rest of his life.
 The nearby Sutherland Falls and Te Hāpua / Sutherland Sound are named after him.
 After Sutherland married in 1890, he and his wife built an accommodation house; Milford Sound was visited by steamers twice a year during the 1880s.
 The government paid him to build a track to Sutherland Falls and in his first season in 1888/89, 40 tourists visited.
 In the following season, this increased to 70 tourists.
 His widow sold their accommodation house to the government in 1922.

 Quintin McKinnon (1851–1892) was tasked by the Otago Survey Department with achieving land access to Milford Sound.
 He was successful in finding a route over what is now called McKinnon Pass, with the route itself now known as the Milford Track.
-This was the first access by foot known to Europeans; Māori had held that knowledge for centuries beforehand.
+This was the first access by foot known to Europeans; Māori had known of it for centuries.

 Road access to Milford Sound was first envisaged by William H. Homer some time after he and George Barber discovered the Homer Saddle in 1889.
 It was Homer who suggested that a tunnel should be built underneath the pass as it was located at a height of 1375 m but it was not until 1935 that the project was started.
 Progress was slow and it took until 1953 that Homer Tunnel was opened.
 After this road had been achieved, tourism to Milford Sound increased exponentially.
 Milford Sound is the terminus for the road—State Highway 94 but also known as Milford Road—which is administered by the NZ Transport Agency.
 Up until the 1970s, the road was closed over winter but is now open year-round.
 Milford Sound Airport has operated since 1952 and caters for up to twin-engine aircraft sized planes.